lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~
 {: #fig-overview title="Overview and example of message content.
-The voucher info and voucher are sent together with LAKE messages." artwork-align="center"}
+Voucher Info and Voucher are sent together with LAKE messages." artwork-align="center"}

 # Assumptions